brookman/rusty_chacha/README.md

 A Flutter library for fast ChaCha20-Poly1305 encryption, leveraging the capabilities of the Rust [chacha20poly1305](https://crates.io/crates/chacha20poly1305) crate.

-🚧 Under Development: Not recommended for production use. 🚧
+🚧 Under Development: Not recommended for production use yet. 🚧

 ---